Bitcoin Hedge Appeal Increases for Investors Hit by British Pound Fiasco

 Bitcoin is no safe bet.
 Clearly.

-The world's largest cryptocurrency has tumbled over 58% this year, while the traditional safety plays of gold and U.S. bonds are down about 10% and 15% respectively, sterling has lost 16% and the S&P 500 has fallen more than 21%.
+The world's largest cryptocurrency has tumbled over 58 percent this year, while the traditional safety plays of gold and US bonds are down about 10 percent and 15 percent respectively, sterling has lost 16 percent and the S&P 500 has fallen more than 21 percent.

 Trading volumes between Bitcoin and sterling have now fallen back to around the levels they were before the mini-budget, CryptoCompare analysts said, with the pound recovering ground after the UK government reversed its fiscal plans.